waynodiablo/Oystercard/bookmark_manager/14_extracting_a_database_setup_object.md

 In this challenge, you will extract an object which is used to setup a connection to the database when the application starts, and refactor `Bookmark` to use it.

+*Object Relational Mapping*

+So far we've written all the code to interact with the database using the `psql` gem.
+As you've probably noticed, this can make the code difficult to read as SQL queries can be quite lengthy!
+It's become common to instead use an [Object Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) tool to abstract the database interaction.
+An example of an ORM is [DataMapper](https://datamapper.org/).

+In this stage you'll make a first step towards making your own ORM!

 ## Learning Objectives

 * Separate application behaviour from database behaviour.